resolutionathens/facilitron-news/content/support/renter-support.md

       I’m the incoming president of my organization but I can’t access my organization’s account.
 How do I have my account associated with my organization?
+  - answer: >-
+      You may search for a specific school name in the search bar at facilitron.com.
+Or you may go to the specific school’s website and look for facility rental information and the link to their Facilitron facility storefront.
+    question: >-
+      I want to make a request at a specific school.
+How do I search among just that school’s facilities?
+  - answer: >-
+      Schools set the availability of their facilities based on school schedules and policies.
+If a facility shows no availability, there may be several reasons why – for example, the school may not have released public availability yet, or the facility may be undergoing maintenance or repairs.
+You may contact support to find out if there’s more information about a given facility.
+    question: >-
+      I found the facility I want to request, but there appears to be no availability for any dates or times.
+Is the facility not available?
+  - answer: >-
+      No.  One reservation can consist of multiple dates and/or multiple facilities.
+For example, if you’re requesting every Sunday from January thru June, your request can be configured to include 24 Sundays over 6 months.
+Or if you were requesting the cafeteria and 3 classrooms for one or multiple dates, all the requests go on one reservation.
+    question: >-
+      I want to request multiple dates or multiple facilities.
+Do I need to make a separate reservation request for each date and/or each facility?
+  - answer: >-
+      Payment in full isn’t required until after the request has been approved.
+      Then, typically payment is due in full 1 month from event date unless otherwise outlined by district policy.
+    question: I just submitted a request.
+When will I have to pay in full?
+  - question: Can I be invoiced?
+  - answer: 'Insurance is due at the same time payment is due. '
+    question: When is the insurance due on my reservation?
+  - answer: >-
+      Yes, in most states Facilitron (through a 3rd party provider) offers event insurance on a per event basis.
+You may add Facilitron insurance at any time after you have submitted your request.
+    question: 'If I can’t provide my own insurance, are there other options?'
+  - answer: >-
+      Requests are approved by school or district personnel.
+You will receive an email notifying you that your request has been approved or declined.
+    question: How do I know if my reservation was approved?
 ---